squidboo/Titanic/index.md

 2. 323 men survived (19%) 1357 died.

-3. 703 staff (23%) 1526 died.
+3. 703 staff survived (23%) 1526 died.

-4. 37% of the passengers survived, 32% of the people on board the Titanic survived.
+4. 37% of the passengers survived (not including staff).

+5. 32% of the people on board the Titanic survived.